Who do I contact if I have Questions?

 12. What is the process for appealing the placement decision?

-The appeals process is explained in the Handbook on Parents' Rights.
-This due process handbook is provided when a student qualifies for AIG services or when the parents sign an AIG 2 (permission to test form) granting permission for the AIG department to further assess a student.
-It is available here in both English and Spanish.
+The appeals process is explained in the Handbook on Parents' Rights and Responsibilities in Gifted Education (English) (Spanish).
+The handbook includes a section on due process.
+The handbook is provided when a student qualifies for AIG services or when the parents sign an AIG 2 (permission to test form) granting permission for the AIG department to further evaluate a student.

-13. I am interested in early kindergarten admission for my gifted preschooler.
+13. I am interested in early kindergarten for my preschooler.
 What is the process?

-Under certain circumstances, 4 year olds can be admitted to kindergarten early.
-The process is fully described in the portion of the Local Plan for Gifted Education entitled North Carolina Early Entry to Kindergarten Application and Process.
+Under certain circumstances, a four-year-old can be admitted to kindergarten early.
+The process is fully described in the process and application documents (North Carolina Early Entry to Kindergarten Application and Process).

 14. What is the difference between Intellectually Gifted (IG), Academically and Intellectually Gifted (AI), and Academically Gifted (AG, AM, AR)?

-All students who are assessed by the AIG department are considered for qualification for services via multiple pathways before being identified Intellectually Gifted (IG) or Academically and Intellectually Gifted (AI).
-The best services are recommended for students based on their data.
-Our local AIG plan is what defines both areas of identification.
+All students who are assessed by the AIG department are considered for qualification for services via multiple pathways before being identified.
+Each of the different combinations of student data meet different criteria which creates different kinds of identification; therefore, the best services are recommended for students based on their data.

 - The National Association for Gifted Children (NAGC) is an organization of parents, educators, other professionals and community leaders to address the unique needs of children and youth.
 Membership includes a subscription to Parenting for High Potential, a magazine with articles geared to the development of talent.